 These days bullying is common in many schools.
 Bullying is a horrible experience for teens.

-Teens can face bullying from their own class mates or seniors at schools.
+Teens can face bullying from their own class fellows or seniors at schools.

-In bullying, there is hostile intent, repetition of distress and calling inappropriate names.
+In bullying there is hostile intent, repetition of distress and calling by inappropriate names.

-Bullying can cause stress, anxiety and depression in teens and prevent your teen from adjusting well to a new school.
+Bullying can cause stress anxiety and depression in teens and prevent from teen adjust to new school.

-Get more insights about bullying from our article How-To protect your kid from Bullying
+Get more insights about bullying from our article bullying.

 Problematic relationship with classmates

-Sometimes teens face difficulty with having good relationship with their classmates.
-As a result, teens can feel lonely in the new school environment.
+Sometimes teens face difficulty with having good relations with their classmates.
+As a result, teens can feel loneliness in school environment.

 Having problems in concentrating in class